This service specializes in organ transplant for people living south of Red Deer.

 High degree of suspicion of miscarriage under 12 weeks of gestation.

-Early Psychosis Intervention Program provides an initial comprehensive psychiatric assessment with long-term follow-ups where clinically appropriate.
-The maximum duration of follow-up is 3 years from the date of the initial assessment.
+EPIP (Early Psychosis Intervention Program) provides an initial comprehensive psychiatric assessment with longitudinal follow-up where clinically appropriate.
+The maximum duration of follow-up is 3 years.
+Follow-up services include:

 There is a wait period for the first appointment with Early Psychosis Intervention Program.
 Access Mental Health can provide current wait times.